blueoc-phucpham/notes/docs/index.md

 1. Frontend
     - [ ] **Implement Role List Page**
       - **Description:** Write a page to view existing role in system.
 Only admin can access this page.
+Each role permission should be visible.
       - **Estimation:** 4 hours
       - **Output:** Role listing page, role should be sorted by created time.
 Admin should see a navigation link from dashboard to this page.